 Excursions occur yearly for every TESOL class.
 Visits to various places of interest provide additional educational opportunities.

-Grades 5 : Mwangaza Radio & TV station
+Grade 4 : Malaika Radio & TV station

 As part of our vision and mission statement, TESOL gives most of our students a chance to practice Christian values by visiting and sharing with children who may be in need.

-This year Golf students will receive a reciprocal visit from Complexe Scolaire Ephphata, a school for deaf children in Bel Air, Lubumbashi.
+Last year Golf students will received a reciprocal visit from Complexe Scolaire Ephphata, a school for deaf children in Bel Air, Lubumbashi.